 LVWMn’s State House of Representative Candidate Testimonials now available.

 Two years ago, the Bloomington League of Women Voters developed the “Voter’s Info Guide.”
 Based on its popularity, we have created the “2018 Voter's Info Guide” which provides more information about the primary and the candidates for the November elections in Bloomington precincts.
 Print it out and bring it to the polls with you.

 Recent election stories from the Minneapolis Star Tribune.

 "Minnesota routinely boasts the highest voter turnout in the nation ....
 Minnesota is home to four of the nation’s most competitive Congressional races, which are expected to attract major spending from outside political groups." - Minnesota Star Tribune

-What offices were included on the Bloomington 2018 Primary Day ballot?
+What offices will be on the Bloomington 2018 Election Day ballot?

 HOW TO REGISTER

 Not sure if you are registered to vote?
 Look here under FAQs.

 General election: Pre-register on or before October 16.

 Use your zip code to find your polling place, and a map.